smallest hero image

 The Collection

-Through Miller Library, students have access to a dynamic and diverse collection of academic research materials both online and inhouse.
-Currently the library houses over 175,000 print books, 2500 DVD’s, and over 100 print periodicals.
-This doesn’t begin to compare with the online resources the library has available.
+Through Miller Library, students have access to a dynamic and diverse collection of academic research materials both online and in-house.
+Currently the library houses over 175,000 print books; this doesn’t begin to compare with the online resources the library has available.
 Currently there are over 650,000 online resources available to all students, faculty and staff.

 Reference materials are integrated into the print collection and include dictionaries, encyclopedias, and bibliographies.
 Reference material is also available online.
 More than 3,000 Washington College student theses are available, either online or in print.